Varalaru: Production

 As per director R. Sundarrajan, Varalarus original base story was scripted by him for Kamal Haasan under the Sivaji Productions banner.
 This did not happen, however, due to Haasan's unwillingness to work with Sundarrajan as he did not like the script.
-He felt it would portray him as a womaniser.
+Haasan felt it would portray him as a womaniser.

-In late 1999, K. S. Ravikumar narrated two scripts to Kamal Haasan.
+In late 1999, K. S. Ravikumar narrated two scripts to Haasan.
 One was about a transgender incorporating three roles titled Madana and a comedy script Thenali.
 Haasan was impressed with both but turned the former offer down due to his conflicting schedule at the time.
-Rajinikanth had agreed to do the story titled Madana if Kamal opts out.
+Rajinikanth had agreed to do the story titled Madana if Haasan opted out.
 Ravikumar was forced to pull out of a project titled Jaggubhai which he had written and begun directing and consequently signed on Ajith Kumar, who had just opted out of A. R. Murugadoss's action film, Mirattal.
 Later, the project shifted to the hands of NIC Arts (from Sri Surya Movies) due to a higher budget.

 The filming of Godfather began by November 2004.
 Asin was added to the film after Jyothika walked out of the project, while A. R. Rahman was signed on as music composer to the film to be produced by S. S. Chakravarthy.
 Early reports suggested that one of Ajith's roles in the film would be an eunuch or a transgender, but his role turned out to be that of an effeminate classical dancer.

-In January 2005, it was announced that the film was put on hold due to financial problems, initiating a long delay in the production of the film.
-The film also faced problems, after the government banned scenes involving excessive smoking in films.
-Furthermore, in mid-2005, Ajith fell out with the producer, who had made several films with him in the past and stated that the pair would never work together again.
-This led to Ajith taking a forced sabbatical, with his market being at a low following the failure of his previous film Ji.